 What are Verified Views?

 A Verified View is essentially a photomontage but a surveyor is used to record the camera's position & key points within the context.
 We then follow an established methodology to depict the proposed development, in context, with verifiable accuracy.
+Read verified views vs photomontages to compare the two approaches.

 Good to know